renderedtext/semaphore-docs-new/source/docs/how-to-increase-the-amount-of-available-memory.md

 ```

 These commands will create a 1GB swap file.
 If you’d like to create a larger
-swap file, you’d need to Increase the count parameter.
+swap file, you’d need to increase the **count** parameter.
 The Semaphore Classic
 environment runs in a RAMDisk, so the performance overhead of a swap file
 should be minimal.